software-crafters-karachi/learning-guide/kata-guide.md

 > "For an idea to go from your head into the computer it MUST go through someone else's hands"

 We work on katas in pairs or groups/mobs, usually in a hybrid of driver/navigator & strong-styled pairing.
-Read more about pair programming [here](https://martinfowler.com/articles/on-pair-programming.html).
+Read more about pair programming on [Martin Fowler's blog](https://martinfowler.com/articles/on-pair-programming.html).

 ## 2. Keep tests in the green :vertical_traffic_light: